fhircast/sandbox.js/README.md

 # FHIRcastJS
-JavaScript/Node Playground for FHIRcast
+JavaScript/Node Sandbox for FHIRcast

 This is a minimalistic WIP implementation of the FHIRcast proposal put together for short "hands on training" sessions.

-There are only two files with code: endpoint.js and frontend.html.
+There are only two files:
+    endpoint.js and frontend.html.

 The endpoint.js file provides all listening endpoint using the express module:
 Server (hub)
    /api/hub :